 One 6-bit wiper counter register for each XDCP.
-(Four 6-bit registers in total.)

 - {D5~D0}: These bits specify the wiper position of the respective XDCP.
 The Wiper Counter Register is loaded on power-up by the value in Data Register 0.
 The contents of the WCR can be loaded from any of the other Data Register or directly.
 The contents of the WCR can be saved in a DR.